Hacks for A Faster Recovery After Tooth Extraction

 Say no to that iced coffee, no matter how good it sounds, unless you can skip the straw.
 Anything that creates suction in your mouth is one of the biggest no-nos after removing a tooth.
 It runs the risk of a dry socket, which is incredibly painful.
 A dry socket can also lead to a significant infection, nerve damage, and even possible damage to the jawbone.
 So, smoking and straws are out of the question.

-Also, be careful when rinsing your mouth and spiting for at least the first 24 hours.
+Also, be careful when rinsing your mouth and spitting for at least the first 24 hours.
 Your dentist will likely instruct you to rinse your mouth but don’t spit with force or swish too roughly as it can also dislodge the clot and lead to a dry socket.
+For future restorative options, see Factors to Consider When Seeking Full Mouth Reconstruction Services.

 It’s All About the Ice